Back to TP-Link Kasa Guides

 Quick Solutions

-Reset energy counter
+Reset the energy counter

 Still having issues?
 This is usually the deeper cause below.